tbensky/Prolog-CLP/README.md

                            ]),
 ```

 chooses a value for each variable by applying each to the `domain` goal.
-The Sudoku rules of 1) unique columns, 2) unique rows, and 3) unique 2x2 blocks is enforced.
+The Sudoku rules of 1) unique columns, 2) unique rows, and 3) unique 2x2 blocks are enforced in the series of `distinct` predicate calls.
 We let it go using `go(X).`, and sure enough after about 3 seconds (3 GHz Intel iMac), we'll get the solution of:

 ```prolog
 [1,4,3,2]